mecailuz/mecailuz/README.md

 - 👋 Hi, I’m @mecailuz
-- 👀 I’m a medical doctor.
+- 👀 I’m a medical doctor in Turkey.
+I am an Emergency Medicine Resident.
 - 🌱 I’m currently learning C programming language.
 I am new to programming.
 - 📫 How to reach me --- yunusemregultekin55@gmail.com